sage-code/maj/README.md

 Maj is a Romance language with short words and simple grammar.
 It can be used for debates, study, and entertainment.
 Maj words are similar to other Romance languages but not the same.

-Maj can be learned quick by anyone who knows Latin alphabet.
-Initial documentation to learn Maj is written in English but we hope we will eventually  translate documentation in other languages.
+Maj can be learned quickly by anyone who knows Latin alphabet.
+Initial documentation for Maj is written in English but we hope we will translate documentation in other languages.

 **Attributes ...**

 Maj is a logic auxiliary language, with following attributes:

-1. Accesible - with public documentation;
+1. Familiar  - uses familiar and popular sounds;
 2. Efficient - simple alphabet and short words;
-3. Familiar  - uses  familiar sounds from Romance languages;
+3. Accesible - has comprehensive and public documentation;

 **Purpose ...**